TRAFEED

 Reason Explanation

-Legal obligation Under FEFTA, exporters have an obligation to verify
+Legal obligation FEFTA imposes a duty on exporters to verify

 Avoiding penalties Unlicensed export is subject to criminal penalties and administrative sanctions

-Customs compliance Customs may request a documented basis
+Customs compliance Customs may demand a documented basis for the classification

-Counterparty requirements Overseas counterparties frequently request classification documentation
+Counterparty requirements Overseas counterparties frequently require this documentation

 METI does not perform export classification.
-Exporters must perform the classification on their own responsibility.
+The exporter must perform the classification on their own responsibility.

-Differences Between Non-Controlled Certificates, Classification Records, and Parameter Sheets
+Differences Between Certificates of Non-Applicability, Classification Records, and Parameter Sheets

 Name Content